TrixSec/waymap/README.md

 --NEW--UPDATES--SOON--

 ### v3.5.6
-- New Web Crawler With extended Scope
+- New Web Crawler(v2.5) With extended Scope
 - fix the injections modules testing errors

+### v3.6.6
+- Better v3 Crawler,
+(I think At this point Waymap Crawler Is Better Than Sqlmap Crawler)
+- added new arguments : --url/-u and --multi-url/-mu to scan url/urls without crawling them
+- bug fixes

 ## Installation and Usage